 For information about things to do in Erie, check out the Visit Erie website or the Erie Arts and Culture website.

 We know that the role of parents is very important in the education of their children, so we want to provide resources to keep you informed and involved.

-- Here is some information for parents from the Academic and Career Planning Center, which not only provides academic advising while students are choosing a major, but also prepares students for their career after graduation.
-For more information, visit the Academic and Career Planning Center's parent page.
+- Here is some information for parents and families from Exploratory and Pre-Major Advising, which provides academic advising while students are choosing a major.

 - Here is a Penn State parents' newsletter that you can subscribe to that will help you stay informed about what is happening at Penn State, and the important dates to watch for.
 Here is a link to subscribe to the Parents' Email Newsletter.